Aphosis/manabase/README.md

 - `reference & fetch` would match only fetch lands respecting your colors.
 - `(producer & original) | (reference & fetch)` would match either original
-  lands producing your colors, or fetch lands of your colors.
+  dual lands producing your colors, or fetch lands of your colors.

 ### Filter arguments